-- Be sure to pay!
-You can pay online, by phone at 520-494-5240, in person at any of our 5 campuses, or by mail: Central Arizona College, 8470 N. Overfield Rd., Coolidge, AZ 85128 - Be sure to include your student ID # on all correspondence! - Complete the free application for federal student aid at fafsa.gov.
-CAC's financial aid team can help: 520-494-5425. - Use your class schedule to figure which textbooks to buy or rent through the bookstore or online at centralaz.edu/student-portal.
-If you have financial aid, you can charge your textbooks to your account. - Manage your school expenses with CAC's tuition payment plan.
-Visit centralaz.edu/paying or email accounts.receivable@centralaz.edu
+• Be sure to pay!
+You can pay online, by phone at 520-494-5240, in person at any of our 5 campuses, Central Arizona College, 8470 N. Overfield Rd., Coolidge, AZ 85128 or by mail:

+- Be sure to include your student ID # on all correspondence! - Complete the FAFSA process as soon as possible so your eligibility is determined.
+Log into your student portal to view your award letter or email CAC's financial aid team for assistance: finaid@centralaz.edu - Use your class schedule to figure which textbooks to buy or rent through the bookstore or online at centralaz.edu/student-portal.
+If you have financial aid greater than institutional charges, you can charge your textbooks to your account. - Manage your school expenses with CAC's tuition payment plan.
+Visit centralaz.edu/paying or email student.accounts@centralaz.edu.